nvpatin/eDNA-protocols/Bioinformatics/README.md

 # About Project
-This CSV file table extracted from Milton S. Love's *"Checklist of marine and estuarine fishes from the Alaska–Yukon Border, Beaufort Sea, to Cabo San Lucas, Mexico"* PDF file using Claude API.
+This table was extracted from a PDF of a monograph published in *Zootaxa* titled  *"Checklist of marine and estuarine fishes from the Alaska–Yukon Border, Beaufort Sea, to Cabo San Lucas, Mexico"* by Milton S. Love and others (https://doi.org/10.11646/zootaxa.5053.1.1) using the Claude API.

 The data initially in PDF format has been processed and converted into a CSV table for future tasks.
-It includes information about **species_name, latitude, longitude, location_discription, depth_range**
+It includes fields for **species name, latitude, longitude, location description, and depth range**

-<ins> It's important to note that the data from Pdf is not entirely precise, and represents the best possible collection of available information. </ins>
+<ins> It's important to note that the data from the monograph may not be comprehensive, but represents the best possible collection of available information. </ins>

-The code uses claude-3-haiku-20240307 as the model.
-It assumes having a .env file with Claude API Key in the working directory.
+The Python code below was used to extract the data from the PDF.
+It uses claude-3-haiku-20240307 as the model and assumes an .env file with Claude API Key exists in the working directory.

-## Input
+### Code
 ```python
 import dotenv
 dotenv.load_dotenv()